 I play Money for Nothing using the G minor pentatonic scale.
 I begin in part of pattern two, use part of pattern one, and then use part of pattern five in the open position.
 The riff makes use of power chords, with some inverted putting the 5th in the bass.

 Pentatonic scales are one of the most widely used scales in music to play guitar riffs, lead guitar solos and bass lines.
-Pentatonic scale patterns are taught in the instructional guitar video, Pentatonic Scale Patterns: How to Easily Master the Patterns Used to Play Music’s Most Iconic Guitar Riffs and Solos.
-The very same video instruction is also part of the complete Fretboard Theory guitar theory system.
+Pentatonic scale patterns are taught in my Fretboard Theory video program.

 I used a Fender Eric Johnson Stratocaster, staying in position 4, which is a combination of the neck and middle single coil pickups.
 I plugged into a PRS Custom 50 amp head and used the lead channel with the following settings (12 represents 12 O’clock).
 Volume: 12 Treble: 12 Middle: 1 Bass: 10 Master: 8 Presence: 12.
 I added a slap back delay with a Visual Sound Dual Tap Delay pedal.
 The amp head was plugged into a Rivera Silent Sister isolation cabinet and miked with a couple of Shure SM57s.